 If someone living with you is severely mentally impaired and without them there is only one adult living in your home, you can apply for a 25% discount on your Council Tax.

-To get this discount or exemption the person must be entitled to one of the following benefits:
+In addition, to be awarded this discount or exemption the qualifying person must be entitled to one of the following benefits:

 - Attendance Allowance

 - the high or mid rate care component of Disability Living Allowance (DLA)

 - an increase in the rate of Disablement Pension

 - Incapacity Benefit

 - Income Support (which includes a disability premium)

 - the daily living component of Personal Independence Payment (PIP)

 - Severe Disablement Allowance